Sardarshahar: Education

 Sardarshahar has become an education hub in the district.
 The IASE Deemed University is a constituent of Gandhi Vidya Mandir.
 The foundation stone of the 1200 acre university campus was laid in 1955 by the first President of India Dr. Rajendra Prasad.
 It educates over 10,000 students from kindergarten to post-graduate and Ph.D.
 A Jawahar Navodaya Vidyalaya is located in Sardarshahar.
 Bal Mandir Senior Secondary School occupies a sprawling campus in the heart of town.
 The oldest school of sardarshahar are Seth Sampat Ram Dugar Uchha Madhyamik Vidhyalay and Buniyadi Uchha Sikshan Sansthan(also known as Basic school).
 Both schools are part of Gandhi vidya mandir.
 The oldest English medium school in the town is Krishna Public School which was opened in 1988.
 Other educational institutes are Rose Buds Public School which is 27 years old established in 1992, Balika Vidhyalaya, Mittal Girls College, Government Senior Secondary School, basic public school, Anjuman senior secondary school, Meera Niketan, maharana pratap school, Oxford Public School & Cambridge Convent school.
 The city also has teacher training institutions.
 Basic Teacher's Training College is among them.

 Language

-Hindi is the major and official language and English is an additional official.Widely used public language for interpersonal communication is "Bagri" Dialect of Rajasthani language.
+Bagri language which is a dialect of Rajasthani language is spoken by majority of the people.

+While Hindi and English are official language for government offices.